Tip #10: The Value of a Cup of Tea

 Tip #4: Communication

-Buying or selling a house is all about “location, location, location,” but in claims management it’s “communication, communication, communication.”
+Buying or selling a house is all about “location, location, location,” but in claims management, it’s “communication, communication, communication.”
 When we’re adjudicating claims, there are often multiple parties involved, and we need to bear in mind that different forms and styles of communication might work for some people and not others.
 For example, if you’re talking to an agent who is familiar with the product and policy, you can assume that person knows more than if you were talking to the insured.
 People will not have the same knowledge base or experience, so you need to tailor your communication accordingly.
 Speaking with people verbally, either face to face or on the phone, then following up with written communication is often the best approach, as you can confirm what was discussed, what was agreed to, and what the action points are.

 Tip #3: Does It Make Sense?

 We often ask ourselves “Does it make sense?” at the point of reaching a claims decision.
-Consider the sequence of events, the way the claim was presented, the treatment, the impact, the ongoing effects.
-Has this formed a pattern you are familiar/satisfied with?
+Consider the sequence of events, the way the claim was presented, the treatment, the impact, and the ongoing effects.
+Has this formed a pattern you are familiar with/satisfied with?
 Claims management is all about patterns, and the best claims adjudicators know how much information they need to get.
 You don’t have to have everything, but you need to have enough to understand the circumstances and how they relate to the policy.
 “Does it make sense?” is a key question to ask as we get to the end of the adjudication process.

 Tip #2: Is There Any Other Benefit Definition That Might Be Met?